FousseniTraore/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This a the shell redirection project
+This the shell redirections exercise